 What Are the Dangers of Laser Cutting?

-The dangers associated with laser cutting are essentially twofold: universal dangers in the use of machine tools and thermal-based cutting processes and laser-specific safety hazards.
+The dangers associated with laser cutting are essentially twofold: universal dangers in the use of machine tools and thermal-based cutting processes, and laser-specific safety hazards.
 Some examples of dangers with machine tools and thermal-based processes are: smoke, vapor, and particles in the air, fire risks from hot cutting, moving-equipment hazards (impacting, pinching, or trapping a person), and electrical hazards from faulty wiring.
-Laser-specific safety hazards include extreme danger to the eyes due to the coherent light and highly concentrated radiation that can cut fast and deep into skin and tissue.
+Laser-specific hazards include extreme danger to the eyes from direct or reflected beams and the risk of skin burns from high-power exposure.
+While lasers can cut or engrave materials, human tissue damage occurs primarily as burns rather than deep cutting.

 What Are Some Laser Cutting Safety Tips?